Exploring 20 unique mint varieties

 pear mint plant

 Pear mint has a delicate pear-like quality to it.
 The leaves are smooth, folded, and a deep green shade.
-It’s also known to be less invasive than its counterparts.
+It’s also known to be slightly less invasive than its counterparts.

-Taste: Mild mint with fruity undertones
+Taste: Mild mint with a faint pear flavour

 Flowers: Lilac